s994n/sei-project-1/readme.md

 ##  mode changes
 The enemy's mode changes when the player lands on a pill on the board.
 When this happens, a function, bigDogTriggerFlee is called.
 This function clears all timers (intervals) associated with enemy movement.
 It then sets all instantiated enemys' modes to 'flee', after which another function is called which re-starts game play, with appropriate timings and behavior (fleeing) for each enemy.
 After a few seconds, all movement timers are again cleared, enemy modes are re-set to 'chase' and new timers (intervals) are called to once again decide movement with enemies in chase mode.

+## Collision detection

+## Game-play pause and end points
+When any collision is detected between the player and an enemy instance not in 'flee' mode, a function endGame is called.
+This endGame function is also called if the player reaches the winning score (stored in the constant winScore).

+endGame clears all intervals that have been set during the previous game.
+If the winning score has not been reached

+On the first game board, when the player collides with an enemy whose mode is not 'flee', game-play moves to a second board.